Nanoprep 2017 Day 3: Memories A Sequel Of Sorts

 That experiment became a band.
 Someone else joined.
 We played in that band throughout high school, entering band competitions and playing gigs in shitty towns around our own shitty town.

 Then, as it goes, it ended.
-After a few years of experimenting with music, one of those guys -- the bassist, obviously -- myself and 2 other guys played in another band for 7 years or so.
+But after a few years of experimenting with music on my own, one of those guys -- the bassist -- myself and 2 other guys started another band that lasted almost 7 years.

 I played music with one dude for a total of about 12 years.
 That is impressive, now that I think about it.
 If we ever pick up instruments together again, I know this rhythm section would still knock it out of the park.
 Even if we'd be bitching at each other the entire time.

 I hear the cackling of Lucretia -- a song on Rust in Peace -- and look up.

 I see the still-wrapped Moleskine standing on its end on my desk.
 I got it a few weeks ago, as an incentive to keep writing in my current one.
 As a goal to work towards.
 It's been working, actually, and over the past weeks I've managed to keep up my regular habit of jotting badly-penned words on an increasingly limited number of pages.

 I got my first Moleskine about 10 years ago, while I was in Paris for the first time.
 I'd been writing in shitty little notebooks up until that point, and was finding the paper to either be too coarse -- causing the ink to flow out too much -- or too thin -- causing the ink to shine through completely at points.
 And then I found what looked like a great little notebook of actual quality in Centre Pompidou.
 I could say I was inspired by the exposition about Urban Paris, but mostly I'm just a geek about writing stuff and I convinced myself I had to have it.